Monarch of the Glen by Edwin Landseer is one of the most famous British paintings of the 19th century. It is a Victorian melodrama at its most...

 The Song Dynasty ruled China for over three centuries from 960 to 1279.
 During this time, Song China was the most technologically advanced society in the world.
-Its society invented the magnetic compass, movable type printing, paper money, and gunpowder.
+They invented the magnetic compass, movable type printing, paper money, and gunpowder.
 Song China also produced some of the most skilled landscape painters, such as Fan Kuan.
-Fan Kuan stands at the apogee of Chinese landscape painting.
+He stands at the apogee of Chinese landscape painting.
 He captures the effects of atmosphere, weather, and seasons on natural scenery through his landscape paintings.
-Travelers Among Mountains & Streams is his most famous work and is considered his life’s masterpiece.
+Travelers Among Mountains and Streams is his most famous work and is considered his life’s masterpiece.
 It presents the solemn grandeur of a majestic landscape.

 Fan Kuan lived during Song China as a Daoist recluse away from the cosmopolitan centers.
-Therefore, unlike most of his contemporaries, Fan Kuan was not attached to the Song imperial court in the capital city of Bianliang.
-Fan Kuan shunned city living, sequestered himself on Mount Hua, and observed nature in isolation.
-Fan Kuan also rejected outside artistic influences and believed that nature was the ultimate teacher in how to paint.
-Travelers Among Mountains & Streams captures Fan Kuan’s reclusive attitudes as well as his rejection of courtly life.
+Therefore, unlike most of his contemporaries, he was not attached to the Song imperial court in the capital city of Bianliang.
+Kuan shunned city living, sequestered himself on Mount Hua, and observed nature in isolation.
+Hen also rejected outside artistic influences and believed that nature was the ultimate teacher in how to paint.
+Travelers Among Mountains and Streams captures Kuan’s reclusive attitudes as well as his rejection of courtly life.

-Travelers Among Mountains & Streams is a massive painting at 206.3 cm (81.2 inches) long by 103.3 cm (40.7 inches) wide.
+Travelers Among Mountains and Streams is a massive painting at 206.3 cm long by 103.3 cm wide (81.2 x 40.7 inches).
 It towers over most visitors while capturing the grandeur of rising mountains in a dramatic vertical landscape.
-Fan Kuan is credited as the first Chinese artist to use naturalism in his works.
-Furthermore Travelers Among Mountains & Streams uses light, shade, distance, and texture to convey the complex landscape before the viewer.
+Fan Kuan is credited as the first Chinese artist to capture naturalism in his works.
+Furthermore, Travelers Among Mountains and Streams uses light, shade, distance, and texture to convey the complex landscape to the viewer.

-Travelers Among Mountains & Streams is a visual story for the eyes.
-It uses intricate details, texture strokes, and raindrop strokes to convey the big picture with emotional sensitivity.
-Texture strokes provide tactile realism to surfaces.
-For example, the crevice on the right side of the painting and texture strokes create the ridges and shadows surrounding the slender silk-string cascade.
+Travelers Among Mountains and Streams is a visual story for the eyes.
+It uses intricate details, textured strokes, and raindrop strokes to convey the big picture with emotional sensitivity.
+These strokes provide tactile realism to surfaces.
+For example, the crevice on the right side of the painting and the textured strokes create the ridges and shadows surrounding the slender silk-string cascade.
 Raindrop strokes are seen on the face of the cliffs.
-They blur the cliff details, almost as mist suspended in the air.
-Raindrop strokes also add moisture to the landscape.
-Travelers Among Mountains & Streams is a painting full of flowing water, rising mists, and floating clouds.
+They blur the cliff’s details, almost as mist suspended in the air.
+They also add moisture to the landscape.
+Travelers Among Mountains and Streams is a painting full of flowing water, rising mists, and floating clouds.
 Water is a vital element to the scenery, and therefore is as tangible as the rocks and trees it flows over and around.

-Regardless of what Fan Kuan would have felt about his masterpiece hanging in an imperial palace, modern viewers appreciate Travelers Among Mountains & Stream for its grandeur, naturalism, and emotional sensitivity.
-Fan Kuan should receive more recognition than just a leading Chinese landscape painter however.
-He captures questions and feelings that are universal: where does mankind belong in the world?
+Regardless of what Fan Kuan would have felt about his masterpiece hanging in an imperial palace, modern viewers appreciate Travelers Among Mountains and Stream for its grandeur, naturalism, and emotional sensitivity.
+Fan Kuan should receive more recognition than just a leading Chinese landscape painter.
+He captured questions and feelings that are universal: where does mankind belong in the world?
 Are we too conceited in our importance?
 How are we impacting the natural world?
 I have loved this painting ever since I discovered it in 2009, during my first college-based art history course.
-It has been a 12-year love affair, and I hope you allow Travelers Among Mountains & Streams to enter your heart as it has entered mine.
+It has been a 12-year love affair, and I hope you allow Travelers Among Mountains and Streams to enter your heart as it has entered mine.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!